 - super-xbr – Supports supersampling, higher quality than all of the above but much more demanding.

 - NGU – Supports supersampling and many other options, higher quality than all of the above, very demanding like super-xbr (potentially more).
 The best choice for NVIDIA users as far as image quality goes.
-I use this on both my GTX 1060 powered dedicated HTPC, and my GTX 1080 Ti.
+I’m able to use this on a GTX 1060.

 - NNEDI3 – De facto standard, best in quality.
 Not available for NVIDIA using mid 2015 and later drivers.

 A really convenient feature in madVR is the series of sliders that rates picture quality to artifacts. madVR is proactive, a rare thing in software in general, and it’s free!
 Let it be praised.